 When applying to Stevenson University, it's important to note the application deadline is rolling.
 The application fee at Stevenson University is $40.
 It is selective, with an acceptance rate of 58.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Stevenson University is 16:1, and the school has 62.1 percent of its classes with fewer than 20 students.
-The most popular majors at Stevenson University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Computer and Information Sciences and Support Services; Education; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 76.0 percent.
+The student-faculty ratio at Stevenson University is 15:1, and the school has 65 percent of its classes with fewer than 20 students.
+The most popular majors at Stevenson University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Computer and Information Sciences and Support Services; Education; and Family and Consumer Sciences/Human Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 74.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|